Making the bed, walking the dog, packing a lunch—one of these things is probably part of your morning routine.

 • It leaves time to dry before nightfall, which helps prevent fungal diseases.

-Why It Is Bad to Water Plants at Night
+Why It Is Bad To Water Plants At Night

 Watering at night is not the best for your plants’ leaves or overall health.
 Here’s why.

-After a night time soak, leaves can stay wet for a pretty long time since they don’t have the day’s sun to dry them off.
+After a night time soak, leaves can stay wet for a pretty long time since they don’t have the sun to dry them off.
 Because of this, damp leaves become extra vulnerable to fungal development.

 Try to avoid watering late, especially if you live in a climate with humid nights.
 Wet leaves and moist weather are perfect conditions for fungus.

 So, there you have it!
 Plan on watering your trees in the morning, particularly on hot, summer days.
-If you absolutely can’t water in the morning, the next best time is late afternoon, right before dusk.

 Wondering how much water your trees need in the morning?